vossisboss/pyconwagtail2024/README.md

 ## Load some demo pages

-Rather than creating your own blog index and blog pages, it might be easier to run a script to load these into your database.
-Running our script will also help by ensuring that you have an example accessibility issue that we'll look at later.
+Rather than creating your own blog index and blog pages, we provided a script to load some practice content into your database.
+Running our script will also give you an example accessibility issue that we'll look at later in this workshop.

-Copy the contents of [`/blog/mangement/commands/seed_data.py`](https://github.com/vossisboss/pyconwagtail2024/blob/step-4/blog/management/commands/seed_data.py) from this branch and paste it in the same location in your project.
-Then run `python manage.py seed_data` to load up our demo Blog Index Page and a child Blog Page.
-After it completes, refresh the Wagtail admin to see the new pages there.
+To run the script copy, run `python manage.py seed_data` in your terminal to load up our demo Blog Index Page and a child Blog Page.
+After it completes, refresh the Wagtail admin to see the new pages.

+Once you have the pages loaded, we're done with the basic Wagtail set up and now we're move on to making our simple blog more accessible than it currently is.

 ---